 - Music — Looking for the right music to soothe your savage beast?
 Elizabeth Mitchell's You are My Little Bird is a lovely collection of songs designed for baby, but parents and the rest of the family will love it too.
 It has an acoustic, bluegrass feel and you'll find yourself listening even when your baby isn't around.
 The music includes songs you'll recognize and soon-to-be new favorites.
 Some tracks include little child singers chiming in which can peek your tiny one's interest making them smile and coo.

 - Bassinet — Many parents use a small bassinet in the first months so that baby can sleep next to their bed.
 Also, many bassinets are portable, so they can be moved around the house so baby can slumber nearby.
 The Quest for the Best Bassinet tests popular bassinets side-by-side to find the best for your budget and lifestyle.
 The BabyBjörn Cradle earned our Editors' Choice Award for a quality bassinet made with eco-friendly materials.
 The BabyBjorn Cradle is a free-standing bassinet.
 We also liked the HALO Bassinest Essentia and the Arm's Reach Clear-Vue Co-Sleeper for cesarean recovery because it excels as a bedside sleeper while avoiding the risks associated with traditional co-sleeping (which is not recommended due to an increased risk of SIDS).
-On a budget, the Best Value Arm's Reach Mini Arc Co-Sleeper fits the bill with three functions including bassinet, bedside sleeper, and small crib/playard.
+On a budget, the Best Value Graco Pack 'n Play On the Go fits the bill with multiple functions including bassinet and small crib/playard.